 Position purpose

 The Program Manager plays a key leadership role in the Environmental Resilience team, overseeing the delivery, reporting, evaluation, and continuous improvement of a diverse portfolio of programs that strengthen Victoria’s natural environment and community resilience.
-This role manages a team of Program Officers with responsibility for a range of complex programs, including Bushbank, Landcare and Coastcare.
+This role manages a team of Program Officers with responsibility for a range of complex programs, including Landcare and Environmental Volunteering, Coastcare Victoria and the Port Phillip Bay Fund.
 The Program Manager must be highly organised, strategic, and outcomes focused, with strong program and stakeholder management skills to successfully lead these complex programs.

 Context